-What better way to get in the holiday spirit than to fire up the DVD, Blu-Ray, Tivo, Wii, XBox, Laptop, IPad, or Smart Phone and watch your favorite Christmas movie.
+What better way to get in the holiday spirit than to fire up the DVD, Blu-Ray, Tivo, Wii, XBox, Laptop, IPad, Kindle, Smart Phone, Hulu, NetFlix, Roku, Amazon Prime, etc. and watch your favorite Christmas films.

-We divided them between ‘sacred’ views of Christmas focused more on the birth of Jesus, and ‘secular’ versions focused more on Santa Claus.
-Then we listed them chronologically within each category.
+We divided our list between good and great films and categorized them with either a ‘sacred’ view of Christmas (focused more on the birth of Jesus), or a ‘secular’ version (focused more on Santa Claus).
+Then we listed them chronologically within each group.

 We hope they inspire as much holiday cheer in your household as they do in ours.

-GREAT Movies with a (More or Less) “Sacred” View of Christmas
+GREAT Films with a More (or Less) ‘Sacred’ View of Christmas

 It’s a Wonderful Life (1946) Frank Capra’s masterpiece is not just a great Christmas movie, it is one of the ten best films ever made.

 Charlie Brown Christmas (1965) Charles Schultz’s enduring glimpse at the meaning of Christmas.
 Set the DVR and experience the least commercial Christmas tale ever told on network TV.

 The Chronicles of Narnia: The Lion, the Witch and the Wardrobe (2005) Okay, it’s cheating a bit, but there is a Christ figure, and a Christmas, and presents, and everything.
 Just don’t let the White Witch hear you talking about it.

 The Nativity Story (2006) Not everything you’d hope it would be, but does a marvelous job of capturing the incredible faith (and sacrifice) of Mary and Joseph.

 GREAT Films with a ‘Sacred’ View of Christmas as Part of a Larger Movie